Captain Nice: Plot

 Riding the tide of the camp superhero craze of the 1960s, the show's premise involved police chemist Carter Nash (William Daniels), a mild-mannered mama's boy who discovered a secret formula that, when he drank it, transformed him in an explosive burst of smoke into Captain Nice.

 Nash called himself "Captain Nice" in his first appearance when a bystander asked him who he was: his belt buckle was monogrammed "CN," and Nash later admitted, "It was all I could think of!"
 On that occasion the explosion that transformed him blew off most of his clothes, leaving him in long underwear and with the remnants of his shirt suggesting a cape.

 Captain Nice didn't behave much differently from Carter.
 His costume consisted of white pajamas adorned with gold stars, red stripes on the pants, the words "Captain Nice" (initially misspelled "Captin" until a smaller 'A' was added) in blue across the chest, a red-white-and-blue belt with a gold buckle, and an over-sized red and blue cape, all lovingly sewn by his domineering mother who had basically cajoled Nash into his crime-fighting career.
 In some episodes he wore his regular glasses as Captain Nice, but in others he wore a domino mask, but still wore his glasses over the mask.
 Despite the kitschy garb, the very sight of Captain Nice somehow struck fear into the hearts of criminals.

-His superpowers included superhuman strength, invulnerability and the ability to fly, although Nash had a great fear of heights, and his natural clumsiness increased whenever he drank his super serum.
+His superpowers included superhuman strength, invulnerability, and the ability to fly, although Nash had a great fear of heights, and his natural clumsiness increased whenever he drank his super serum.

-Carter had a would-be girlfriend in the police department, meter maid Sgt.
-Candy Kane, although he seemed mostly oblivious to her obvious attentions.
+Carter had a would-be girlfriend in the police department, meter maid Sergeant Candy Kane, although he seemed mostly oblivious to her obvious attentions.